 Leaver & Son specialises in the restoration of acoustic pianos for customers across Australia.
-All restorations are carried out with individual care by our highly-skilled craftsmen in our fully-equipped Norwood workshop.
+All restorations are carried out with individual care by our highly-skilled craftsmen in our fully-equipped Norwood workshop in South Australia.

 We use traditional methods of restoration to retain the authenticity of your piano and work closely with you to meet your desired outcome within budget.

 If you are thinking of restoring a piano you currently own, please feel free to contact us for a free no obligation quote.
 Interstate and regional SA enquiries are welcome.
 We regularly provide our services interstate and have links with removalists around the country, so we can easily arrange transport of your piano to and from our workshop and store.

 Which pianos are worthy of restoration and why should you consider a classic, restored, hand-made piano over a modern, new factory-made piano?

 The golden era of pianos is widely thought of as between 1905 and 1940.
 By 1905 the piano industry was the largest industry in the world with over 5000 manufacturers spread mainly across Europe and the United States.
 By 1940, the world’s top piano manufacturers, Steinway, Bosendorfer, Bluthner and Bechstein, had perfected the art of piano design and construction.

 The fundamental mechanics and structural design of a piano have remained largely unchanged since the early 1900s and a handful of modern, top quality piano manufacturers still use traditional design and manufacturing techniques.
 However, the modern piano tends to be factory-built for consumer markets and not built with the same degree of care and craftsmanship.

 With this in mind, a high-quality piano from between 1905 and 1940 is often an excellent choice.
 In most cases, it will be far superior in both tone and touch as well as aesthetic appeal.